 While we breathe, we hope.

-What began 20 years ago has become our life’s mission.
-To make information and hope possible for the patients and families living with RRP.
+What began 30 years ago continues to be our life’s mission: to make information and hope possible for the patients and families living with RRP.

 How it all started

 In 1991, after our two-year-old daughter’s diagnosis, we resolved to learn as much about RRP as possible.
 We scoured medical literature to identify institutions and individuals with expertise in RRP.
 As parents, we recognized the need to find other families fighting this rare, chronic, and possibly fatal disease.
 In the absence of a formalized organization to unite RRP patients and researchers, the RRPF was founded.
 What saved our family was finding other parents obsessively listening for their infants’ breathing, struggling to decide when to schedule surgery, walking down antiseptic hallways for surgery upon surgery, and helping their children navigate the sandbox with only a whisper.

 What inspired us was finding clinicians/researchers dedicating their lives to understanding and eradicating RRP.
 We were fortunate to have another RRP family join us in this journey as we worked to build the RRPF, Henry and Susan Woo, whose daughter was a RRP patient.
 Their daughter went on to become a MD who planned to focus on RRP, and sadly at the age of 31, Jennifer passed away due to complications arising from pulmonary RRP (RRPF President at the time of her passing).

 In Memory of Jennifer Woo,

 Former RRPF president